 This is not because western food is not sweet, but why eat the same thing you are used to, even in a different country?
-It’s a time to practise a little open-mindedness.
+It’s a time to practice a little open-mindedness.

-In this article, we will cover the eleven best “must try foods” in Sabah and hope this will help make your adventure more exciting.
+In this article, we will cover the eleven best “must try” Sabah foods and hope this will help make your adventure more exciting.

 1.Sang Nyuk Mian (pork noodle)

 The meal originates from Tawau Sabah, and it means” Raw pork noodles.”
 The pork is sliced into thin pieces and served on top of the noodles with a tasty pork broth Sang Nyuk Mian is best when served with soup or Kon lau mian.
 You can add the flavor by adding Hot Chili Paste.

 Different types of the meal include; Sinsuran Sang Nyuk Mee, Siang Sang Nyuk Mee, and Melanian Sang Nyuk mian.

 This is the most popular type of noodles.
 Tuaran Mee originates from Tuaran Town.
 Tuaran Mee is served with Char siu, vegetable and Chun Kien slice (Sabah Hakka Spring roll).

 A good plate of the noodles should come with a fragrant, springy and an “eggy” aftertaste.
 If you get to Kota Kinabalu and you are interested in noodles, Tuaran Mee should be the first type you should try once you get to Sabah.